Snakeyes5153/Final-Project-DS2020/README.md

 right depicts the relationship between the average user score for a game and the number of global sales.
-I predicted that the average user score would have a higher positive correlation to game sales, but the average critic score has the higher positive correlation.
-So, consumers are more likely to purchase a video game based on the critic ratings rather than the user ratings.
+I predicted that the average user score would have a higher positive correlation to game sales, but the average critic score has a higher positive correlation.
+This entails that the critic score is an essential factor when consumers decide which video games to buy.

-#### How does the amount of global sales change over the years?
+#### How has the amount of global sales changed over the years?
 Is this affected by the release of new gaming systems/platforms?

 ``` r
 game_sales %>% filter(!is.na(Year_of_Release), Year_of_Release %in% c(1980:2016)) %>% group_by(Year_of_Release) %>% summarise(Total_Global_Sales = sum(Global_Sales)) %>% ggplot(aes(x = Year_of_Release, y = Total_Global_Sales)) + geom_line() + geom_point() + labs(title = "Total Global Sales by the Year of Release", x = "Year of Release", y = "Total Global Sales (in millions of units)")